modons/LMR/docs/quick_recon.rst

       datadir_output: /home/path/to/working_output
       archive_dir: /home/path/to/archive_output

-..note:: There are many more options allowing for fine control over a reconstruction.
+.. note:: There are many more options allowing for fine control over a reconstruction.
 Please see :ref:`configuration` for details.
 The sample files provided let you run this experiment out of the box.
 Other configuration changes may require you to recreate intermediate files associated with PSM calibration